heyitsbryanm/heroku-image-proxy/README.md

 For the **Base URL** field in your Source settings, you should use your Heroku URL (`https://your-app-name.herokuapp.com/`).

+# FAQ's

+## How do I set up caching?

+This repo is meant to be used as an Origin proxy for the imgix service.
+It is a hacky solution for edge case issues where imgix cannot access an Origin, and the Origin cannot be changed to S3 or GCS.

+Since imgix has an error cache, requests to this proxy are expected to be limited on imgix's end.

 # Todo's

 - [ ] Use a proxy library such as `http-proxy-middleware` instead of using `requests`